Barsetshire

-Barsetshire is a fictional English county created by Anthony Trollope in the series of novels known as the Chronicles of Barsetshire.
+Barsetshire is a fictional English county created by Anthony Trollope in the series of novels known as the Chronicles of Barsetshire (1855–1867).
 The county town and cathedral city is Barchester.
-Other towns in the novels include Silverbridge, Hogglestock and Greshamsbury.
+Other towns named in the novels include Silverbridge, Hogglestock and Greshamsbury.

 Origins

-According to E. A. Freeman, Trollope conceded to him that Barset was in origin Somerset, although Barchester itself was primarily Winchester.
-Other West Country counties like Dorset also contributed, and Gatherum Castle for example was imported from elsewhere, but such important elements as Plumstead Episcopi were drawn directly from Somerset life, in this case Huish Episcopi.
+According to E. A. Freeman, Trollope conceded to him that Barset was in origin Somerset, although Barchester itself was primarily inspired by Winchester.
+Other West Country counties such as Dorset also contributed, and Gatherum Castle, for example, was imported from elsewhere, but important elements such as Plumstead Episcopi were drawn directly from Somerset life, in this case Huish Episcopi.
 In sum, Barset was (in Trollope's own words) "a little bit of England which I have myself created".

 Political structure

 In Doctor Thorne Trollope describes how the county, formerly represented by a single parliamentary constituency, was split into two constituencies, the more rural East Barsetshire, which includes Barchester, and the more commercial West Barsetshire, by the Reform Act 1832.
-The borough of Silverbridge, according to the Palliser novels, also elects a Member of Parliament.
+The borough of Silverbridge, according to Trollope's Palliser novels, also elects a Member of Parliament.